 Privacy-preservation of transactional data has been acknowledged as an important problem in the data mining literature [3], [4], [21], [7], [23].
 The privacy threats caused by publishing data mining results such as frequent item sets and association rules is addressed in [3], [4].
 The work in [2], [21] focus on publishing anonymous patterns, where the patterns are mined from the original data, and the resulting set of rules is sanitized to present privacy breaches.
 In contrast, our work addresses the privacy threats caused by publishing a large survey rating data.
 Recent work [7], [23] targets anonymisation of transaction data.
 Our work aims to prevent individual identity disclosure in a large survey rating data set.
-Our recent work [18] addresses the problem of how to decide whether a survey rating data satisfies the given privacy requirements, we do not discuss techniques for anonymizing survey rating data.
+Our recent work [18] addresses the problem to protect privacy of people's sensitive ratings in published survey rating data.